shantoroy/shantoroy.github.io/_posts/2021-12-22-draw-multiple-y-axis-in-latex-pgfplot.md

 ---
 layout: single
-title: "Draw Multiple Y-Axis in Latex PGFPlots"
+title: "How to Draw Multiple Y-Axis in Latex PGFPlots"
 header:
   image: "https://live.staticflickr.com/65535/52102245910_94d1a1a625_o.png"
   teaser: "https://live.staticflickr.com/65535/52102245910_94d1a1a625_o.png"